DFHG-project/volume_5_2/README.md

 This repository stores data from the [DFHG project](http://www.dfhg-project.org/) - [Volumen Quintum Pars Altera](http://www.dfhg-project.org/DFHG/index.php?volume=Volumen%20quintum%20pars%20altera#).

-This section of the volume contains Greek and Syrian historical fragments preserved in Armenian sources.
+This section of the volume contains 11 authors with Greek and Syrian historical fragments preserved in Armenian sources.

 `xml` files have been automatically generated from data stored in the DFHG database and are encoded in accordance with the CTS/CITE Architecture.
 The repository contains two kinds of files arranged by DFHG authors: